inductiva/docs/docs/01.amr-wind/4.benchmarks/stable-abl/index.md

 title: AMR-Wind Benchmark - Stable Atmospheric Boundary Layer Scaling on the Cloud
 description: This benchmark evaluates the performance of the AMR-Wind simulator by running a stable atmospheric boundary layer simulation.
 The simulation uses an uniform mesh resolution and directly follows well-established reference studies in the literature.
 seo:
- title: AMR-Wind Benchmark - Stable Atmospheric Boundary Layer Scaling on the Cloud
+ title: AMR-Wind Benchmarks on Inductiva.AI
- description: This benchmark evaluates the performance of the AMR-Wind simulator by running a stable atmospheric boundary layer simulation.
-The simulation uses an uniform mesh resolution and directly follows well-established reference studies in the literature.
+ description: Explore AMR-Wind performance benchmarks on the Inductiva.AI Cloud HPC platform.
+Compare scalability and cost efficiency across configurations.
 ---

 <p align="right">